 All parishes should adhere to the capacity restrictions mandated by the city or county officials where they reside, but also be mindful of the six-feet social distancing requirements recommended by health officials.
-So, while some areas will be loosening to a 50-percent capacity restriction, please be sure that your parishioners can still maintain six feet between themselves.
+So, while some areas may loosen capacity restrictions, please be sure that your parishioners can still maintain six feet between themselves.

 PERSONAL PROTECTIVE EQUIPMENT (PPE)

 Some counties are now mandating that masks be worn at all times.
-For parishes that reside in a county where this ordinance exists, masks must be worn throughout Holy Mass with the exception of receiving Holy Communion.
+For parishes that reside in a county where this ordinance exists, masks must be worn throughout Holy Mass with the exception of the moment of receiving Holy Communion.
 For parishes that reside in a county where masks are not mandated, masks are required for entry into the church, as well as when moving about the church, going up to receive Holy Communion, and exiting the church; however, it remains up to the parish pastor to mandate masks in the pews.

-The Archdiocese of St. Louis strongly encourages pastors to mandate masks throughout Mass with the exception of receiving Holy Communion.
+- Regardless of the county, the Archdiocese of St. Louis strongly encourages pastors to mandate masks throughout Mass with the exception of the moment of receiving Holy Communion.

-- Collection baskets should not be passed, nor will ushers take up the collection from the congregation using stick baskets that are not passed, but only handled by the usher.
+- Collection baskets should not be passed.
+Ushers may only take up the collection from the congregation using stick baskets that are not passed, but only handled by the usher.

 - Please consider giving your offertory online.
 Please contact your parish for more details regarding the availability of online giving.